 - 1 teaspoon of oil

 - 1 cup of dark honey

-- Mix in the coconut and pour the mixture on the oiled tray.
+- Pour the mixture on the oiled tray.
 Cool to room temperature.